openedx/docs.openedx.org/source/educators/concepts/instructional_design/id_instructional_design_overview.rst

 Online Learning Best Practices
 ******************************

-As you get started building your online course in Open EdX, here are five important principles to keep in mind:
+As you get started building your online course on your platform, here are five important principles to keep in mind:

 1. Clearly define the learning goals and outcomes.
 2. Match your learning outcomes to the content you present and the ways you assess learning.